drys-cli/drys/docs/man/tem.rst

 ==========

 A repository is a dedicated directory that contains templates.
-Each subcommand takes a :option:`--repo` option that allows you to specify which repositories you want the command to operate on.
+Each subcommand takes a :option:`tem --repo` option that allows you to specify which repositories you want the command to operate on.
 If no repositories are specified with this option, then a default list of repositories is taken from the `general.repo_path` configuration option.